ajithrn/wckerala-frames/README.md

 ## Support

-If you have any questions or need help with the profile picture generator, please open an issue or contact the WordCamp Kerala organizers.
+If you have any questions or need help with the poster generator, please open an issue or contact the WordCamp Kerala organizers.